cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/setting-up-microbiomestat-installation-and-data-preparation/laying-the-foundation-creating-the-microbiomestat-data-object/README.md

 ---

-# Creating the Basic MicrobiomeStat Data Object
+# Creating the MicrobiomeStat Data Object

 This section outlines the core components of the basic MicrobiomeStat data object.
 We use the basic list type to encapsulate the key components of a typical microbiome/omics dataset.
 The use of the basic data structure in R improves the flexibility and interoperability with other tools.
 In MicrobiomeStat functions, the parameter `data.obj` is designed to receive the basic MicrobiomeStat data object.